"If I was making Wing Commander today, Star Citizen is what I would do." - Chris Roberts

 Regional servers will be hosted publicly through a central server system.
 Later on, tools will be available to allow private servers akin to Freelancer.
 These private servers will have no link to the public persistent universe.

-Players will be able to purchase a variety of ships and ship modifications as they progress in the game to develop their chosen career and play style.
-Control of ships will be predominantly from the cockpit, with a limited 3rd person camera with no HUD for gameplay balance.
-The cockpits will feature detailed instrument panels and HUD UI, intended to enhance immersion.
+Players can purchase a variety of ships and ship modifications as they progress in the game to develop their chosen career and play style.
+Control of ships is primarily from the cockpit, with a limited 3rd person view with no HUD for gameplay balance.
+The cockpits feature detailed instrument panels and holographic HUD, intended to enhance immersion.

-The larger space ships will allow multiple players to manage ship operations such as manning turrets or controlling ship subsystems for optimal combat efficiency.
+The larger capital ships allow multiple players to manage ship operations such as manning turrets or controlling ship subsystems for optimal combat efficiency.

-The game will feature advanced physics simulation that will handle the operation of navigational thrusters convincingly based on the player's input.
-In-game this will be called the IFCS or Intelligent Flight Control System.
-Players can choose to fly with it switched on or off depending on whether they wish to fly in an atmospheric on-rails style of motion or a free-floating drift style.
+The game features advanced physics simulation that handles the operation of navigational thrusters based on the player's input.
+In-game this is called the Intelligent Flight Control System, or IFCS.
+Players can switch this on-the-fly depending on whether they wish to fly in an atmospheric on-rails style of motion or a free-floating drift style.